Introduction to Romans

 As Harrison relates in the introduction to his commentary on Romans ancient authorities universally recognized Paul's authorship and regularly included Romans without question in lists of apostolic writings.
 Marcion had it in his list, as did the Canon of Muratori.
 Although its position in the various lists from the third century is not uniform, Romans stands at the head of the Pauline Epistles.
 Since it was not the first letter Paul wrote, its position following Acts may be taken as testimony to a growing awareness in the Body of Messiah of its cardinal importance.

-The letter is written to followers of Yeshua in the city of Rome, Italy, the capitol of the Roman Empire.
+The letter is written to followers of Yeshua in the city of Rome, Italy, the capital of the Roman Empire.
 The congregation may have began as a result of pilgrims at Pentecost (Acts 2:10) returning home with the good news of Yeshua.
 The congregation consisted of Judean Jews, Hellenistic Jews, proselytes and God-fearing Gentiles (cf. 1:13; 2:17; 3:1, 9, 29-30; 4:1; 7:1; 15:8-9).
 It appears from 16:3-5 that Priscilla and Aquila hosted a group of the disciples in the city at their home.
 It's important to remember than any Gentiles in the congregation because of their prior association with the synagogue had an understanding of Scripture, Jewish theology and Jewish customs.
 This fact is evident by Paul including many allusions to the Tanakh and contemporary Jewish culture without explanation.
 He writes about subjects of which they already have knowledge (cf. Rom 4:3; 7:2; 11:2).

 The letter was written probably in 57 or 58 while Paul was en route to Jerusalem.
 Prior to the letter Peter had arrived in Rome at least a decade earlier and given leadership to the fledgling congregation for a time (42─46 A.D.)
 The date for this trip is supported by Eusebius who said that Peter went to Rome during the reign of Claudius accompanied by Mark (Church History, II, 14:6; 15:1-2).
 Jerome (347–420 AD) said Peter paid his first visit to Rome in the second year of Claudius (Lives of Illustrious Men, Chap.
 I).
 Likewise, Paulus Orosius (5th cent.) said that Peter went to Rome early in the reign of Claudius (History Against the Pagans, Book VII, 6.1).
 (See the history of Peter's ministry in my article The Letters of Peter.)